 Amateur Race Classes & Rules:

-All of our regular amateur events are AMA-sanctioned and pay GLMX points.
+Most of our regular amateur events are AMA-sanctioned and pay GLMX points.
 Having a current AMA membership before you get to the track will save a lot of time, but you can join at registration if needed.
 You can also join GLMX at the track.

 Riders under 18 must bring a parent or LEGAL guardian to registration.
 Aunts, uncles, older siblings, etc. are usually not LEGAL guardians.
 If your parents can’t attend an event, they need to send a NOTARIZED consent form that authorizes another adult to be your legal guardian for the weekend.
 Here’s a sample guardian assignment letter: